 - Oral hygiene.
 If you don’t practice good oral hygiene, or you have naturally crooked teeth, you may be more prone to periodontal disease.

 If you suspect you have gum disease, it’s important to get to a professional immediately.
 They’ll be able to diagnose you through examining your gums and teeth.
 In addition, they might use a device called a probe to measure how deep the pockets around your teeth are.
 From there, they’ll be able to recommend the appropriate plan of action for you.
 Let’s take a look at some of the common treatments for gum disease:

 - Tooth Cleaning.
 For mild cases of gingivitis, your periodontist might simply do a tooth cleaning that removes the build-up of tartar on your teeth.

 - Pocket Reduction Surgery.
-In this type of surgery, your periodontist will fold back the gum tissue and clean the bacteria that remains in the pocket that has formed.
-If your bone has been been damaged by the disease they can also smooth the bone to promote healing.
+In this type of surgery, your periodontist will fold back the gum tissue and clean the bacteria that remain in the pocket that has formed.
+If your bone has been damaged by the disease they can also smooth the bone to promote healing.

 - Soft tissue grafts.
 To fill in and enlarge your remaining gums, your dentist can take tissue from elsewhere in your mouth and graft it onto the damaged gums.